-The Union may appoint and the University will recognize up to twenty (20) Job Stewards.
+The Union may appoint and the University will recognize up to ten (10) Job Stewards.
 The Union shall submit a list of stewards within ninety (90) days after the ratification of this MOU and thereafter will notify the University in writing as to any additions or deletions to the list within ten (10) days of said change.

-Job Stewards shall receive a cumulative total of 4,500 hours of paid release time per contract year to perform all duties of a Job Steward, at all University locations wherever bargaining unit employees are assigned to work.
+Job Stewards shall receive a cumulative total of 2,400 hours of paid release time per contract year to perform all duties of a Job Steward, at all University locations wherever bargaining unit employees are assigned to work.
 Job Steward duties include, but are not limited to, the investigating and processing of grievances, meetings with Management, and New Employee Orientation.
+A Job Steward should obtain prior permission from his/her immediate supervisor prior to performing Job Steward duties.
 Stewards will report all steward activity of five (5) minutes or longer on their timesheets.
 In the event that a steward does not complete his/her own timesheet, the steward shall give notification to the individual completing his/her timesheet of all steward activity of five (5) minutes or longer.